 Lex Mundi Ltd.

-We collect personal data including, but not limited to, your name, job title, organization, postal address, email address, phone number and fax number.
-The information you give us or that a member firm or other organization gives us enables us to provide a service that is personalized to you.
-The information you or your organization gives us is either manually or electronically stored in our database.
+We collect personal data including your name, job title, organization, email address and phone number.
+The information you give us enables us to provide a service that is personalized to you.
+The information you or your organization gives us is electronically stored in our database.

 We also collect personal information from prospect lists provided by other organizations or through our marketing activities such as through business cards exchanged at conferences and events.
 We process such personal data for marketing purposes if individuals have opted in to receive email messages.